scaleway/terraform-provider-scaleway/website/docs/r/compute_instance_server.html.markdown

 In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the server.
+- `placement_group_policy_respected` - True when the placement group policy is respected.
 - `root_volume`
   - `volume_id` - The volume ID of the root volume of the server.
 - `private_ip` - The Scaleway internal IP address of the server.